Voltzz9/bronotion/README.md

 ## Running the database
+1. Ensure PostgreSQL is RUNNING on your machine.
-1. Start the database with the following command in a seperate terminal:
+2. Start the database with the following command in a seperate terminal:
 ```bash
 yarn start:server
 ```